 Staying in Waikiki is a good base for exploring the island.

 This is especially because there’s reliable public transportation and you can get around Oahu by bus.

 Consider taking the bus for some of your time on the island, and then renting a car for a day or two.
-The bus does travel around the island, but a car can save a lot of time to go to some of the other best places on Oahu like the North Shore or windward Oahu.

 HAPPY WAIKIKI TRAVEL PLANNING!

 Best shoes for your active vacationHit search at the top for any of these items to get more variety on Amazon through these affiliate links!

 - Walking: These types of hiking sandals.
 For walking in hot weather, they are more breathable than shoes, while still giving you necessary traction on the trails.
 Also see more about the best shoes for hiking in Hawaii.

 - Beach: These types of beach shoes.
 For beach walking, wading in the water, and rocky shorelines, they can prevent cuts from hidden rocks or when bumping into coral reef.